rcmdnk/ec2/README.md

   --retry-non-spot                   Set 0 to disable retry to launch a
                                      non-spot instance when launching a spot
                                      instance failed.
+  --rsync-option                     Additional rsync argument.
+Repeat for more.
+  --scp-option                       Additional scp argument.
+Repeat for more.
   --selection-tool, -s               Selection tool list, separated by ','.
 The
                                      default value is 'sentaku,peco,fzy,fzf'.
                                      The first one found is used.
 If nothing,